ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/development.rst

 to catch the most common mistakes before and during code review.
 For further details, see :ref:`ci-phase-spot`.

-Once active development is done, a PR is opened and this initiates :ref:`dev-phase-review`.
+Once active development is done, a PR is opened with a description of the change.
+This initiates :ref:`dev-phase-review`.

 .. _dev-phase-review: